Gentiana lutea

-Gentiana lutea, the great yellow gentian, is a species of gentian native to the mountains of central and southern Europe.
+Gentiana lutea, the great yellow gentian, is a species of gentian native to the mountains of central and southern Europe, including the Alps, the Carpathians (where scarce), the Pyrenees, the Apennines, and the mountains of the Balkan Peninsula.
+It is the type species of the genus Gentiana.

-Growth
+Description

-Gentiana lutea is an herbaceous perennial plant, growing to 1–2 m tall, with broad lanceolate to elliptic leaves 10–30 cm long and 4–15 cm broad.
-The flowers are yellow, with the corolla separated nearly to the base into 5–7 narrow petals.
-It grows in grassy alpine and sub-alpine pastures, usually on calcareous soils.
+Gentiana lutea is a herbaceous perennial plant, growing to 1–2 m tall, with broad lanceolate to elliptic glabrous leaves 10–30 cm long and 4–15 cm broad, borne in opposite pairs.
+The flowers are yellow, 18–24 mm long, with the corolla separated nearly to the base into 5–7 narrow petals; they are produced in whorls of 3–10 together on the upper part of the stem.
+Flowering is from June to August.
+It grows in grassy alpine and sub-alpine pastures, usually on calcareous soils, at altitudes of up to 2500 m.

 Uses

 Gentiana lutea is remarkable for the intense bitterness of the root and every part of the herbage.
-Before the introduction of hops, gentian was used occasionally in brewing.
+Gentian was used occasionally in brewing.